Backyard Barbecue Essentials

 Some of my favorite things to have on hand for decorating at a backyard barbecue include the following…

 - Mason jars: You can serve drinks out of them!
+BBQ sauces are easily poured into them.
 You can also display flowers in them.
 Whatever you decide to do will add a little rustic flair to your gathering.

 - Roll of food-safe brown paper: Perfect for a “tablecloth” so you don’t have to worry about your actual tablecloth getting barbecue stains on it.
 (Been there, done that, earned the stain removing badge after the fact.)